Nexmo/ruby-mobile-app-invites/README.md

 ## Usage

-This app shows you how to send an SMS to mobile phone with a download link for your application.
+This app shows you how to send an SMS to a mobile phone with a download link for your application.
 This app uses [Sinatra](http://www.sinatrarb.com/), Ruby and the [Nexmo SMS](https://www.nexmo.com/products/sms/) API.